 + empress, * platform for army parades, 4, Q, 21 … objects with special orientation (see the text). © Jaroslav Klokočník and Fenni Kang, 2014.
 This table is a continuation of table 1 in (Charvátová et al. 2011), © Springer and GFÚ AV ČR, Praha.
-The object Q has not pyramidal shape, so that the orientation concerns its sacred path.
+The object Q has no pyramidal shape, so that the orientation concerns its sacred path.

 A deeper insight however shows unpleasant discrepancies.
 The trend visible in Figure 16 is clear but some details are not.
-For example, the objects 7 and 10 do not agree with the paleomagnetic curve too much.
-Moreover, we have not plotted objects #4 and #21 from table 2, because their east deviations (22–240 or 16–170, respectively) are out of scale of Figure 16.
+For example, objects 7 and 10 do not agree with the paleomagnetic curve too much.
+Moreover, we have not plotted objects #4 and #21 from Table 2, because their east deviations (22–240 or 16–170, respectively) are out of scale of Figure 16.
 But we know (from the previous chapter) that #21 was not a pyramid, but a platform for army parades.
 Its orientation was obviously dictated by pragmatic reasons.
 The question is whether also #4 can be such case.

 Based on these results, should we support or refuse the Fuson hypothesis?
-Does exist another, for example astronomical explanation of orientation of the pyramids?
+Does there exist another, for example, astronomical explanation of orientation of the pyramids?
 In Perú and Mesoamerica, there one often meets astronomical, solar, summer/winter solstice orientation (with respect to azimuths of sunrise or sunset at those important days), or with respect to the Moon, Venus or other celestial bodies rise or set.
 Is anything like that possible in China?

-Theoretically yes.
+Theoretically, yes.
 The formula for the astronomical azimuth of sunrise/sunset, e.g. from Klokočník and Kostelecký (2013) or Pavelka et al (2013), applied for Xi´an and Luoyang, yields approximately 290 south or north of east or west for sunrise or sunset at the solstices.
-But none object from table 2 fits to it.
-Besides the solstices, we can test equinoxes (see that small statistics above) or calendric orientation; it means astronomical orientation at specific – for that society at that time – important date (birthday of emperor, day of victory of our emperor over enemy, etc.).
+But no object from Table 2 fits to it.
+Besides the solstices, we can test equinoxes (see the small statistics above) or calendric orientation; it means astronomical orientation at a specific – for that society at that time – important date (birthday of emperor, day of victory of our emperor over enemy, etc.).
 To test calendric hypothesis we would need to know the data of birthdays with one day precision, and it is not yet feasible.
 It would be totally different task than this present analysis.

 There is another important factor concerning the orientation of the pyramids, specifically in China, which must be accounted for.
 It was feng-shui, a method and practice learning how to do the proper orientation of important buildings to lead cosmic energy.
-It accounts effects of mountains and rivers, too.
-By majority of emperors, it was also believed that the exact direction to east (or south) is available exclusively for god, never for human being.
-Nobody, including emperor, had permission to use this specific direction.
+It accounts for effects of mountains and rivers, too.
+By the majority of emperors, it was also believed that the exact direction to east (or south) is available exclusively for god, never for human beings.
+Nobody, including the emperor, had permission to use this specific direction.
 So, after the appropriate direction/azimuth was determined by means of a compass (of course being affected by the magnetic declination not known at that time!), the emperor or feng-shui expert had to decide the definitive orientation of the pyramid to deviate slightly from the forbidden direction.
-What it means?
+What does it means?
 It is a complication for our research.
-We can reconstruct paleomagnetic orientation, but we hardly will be able to decode decisions of each individual emperor.
-But maybe it is also a solution of the problem: the paleomagnetic declinations and orientation of the pyramids was changing with time, it is reconstructed; the trend in Figure 16 is correct, it is clear.
+We can reconstruct paleomagnetic orientation, but we will hardly be able to decode decisions of each individual emperor.
+But maybe it is also a solution to the problem: the paleomagnetic declinations and orientation of the pyramids was changing with time, it is reconstructed; the trend in Figure 16 is correct, it is clear.
 But, moreover, there is another influence to the final orientation; it is the need for the direction of the individual pyramid to differ from the “sacred” direction reserved for god only.

 Conclusion